UTNuclearRobotics/limits_of_detection/README.md

 ```bash
 git clone git@github.com:UTNuclearRobotics/limits_of_detection.git
 ```
-Then navigate into the reo and create a /build folder.
-From this folder we can invoke cmake to compile the library.
+Then navigate into the repo and create a `/build` folder.
+From this folder we can invoke `cmake` to compile the library.
 ```bash
 cd limits_of_detection
 mkdir build && cd build